benbahrenburg/benCoding.Map/documentation/index.md

 Parameters:
 * path : String -
+* tag : Integer - An identifier used to associate all overlays and annotation to the KML job.
 * flyTo : Boolean - Will set your zoom to show all of your points added (false by default)
 * overlayInfo : Dictionary containgin the below properties -- title : String - Title of the Circle, also used when removing the Circle.